 We believe in volunteering our expertise for the greater good of the community.
-Since 2015, Anderson Geographics builds and maintains interactive web maps (Regional Pest Alert Systems) that are designed to facilitate the visualization of seasonal pest distribution in areas of Umatilla, Morrow, Union and Baker counties, as part of the Irrigated Agriculture Entomology Program at Oregon State University's Hermiston Agriculture Research & Extension Center (OSU-HAREC).
+Since 2015, Anderson Geographics builds and maintains interactive farm GIS, web maps and dynamic charts (Regional Pest Alert Systems) that are designed to facilitate the visualization of seasonal pest distribution in areas of Umatilla, Morrow, Union and Baker counties, as part of the Irrigated Agriculture Entomology Program at Oregon State University's Hermiston Agriculture Research & Extension Center (OSU-HAREC).
 The dataset is also used by OSU researchers in a longitudinal study of the spatial relationship between certain invertebrates and crop disease.

 We believe each can and should do our part to combat climate change.
 We trust the scientific process and the scientific consensus that climate change is primarily caused by human activities.
 Since 2016, Anderson Geographics has participated in the Carbon Fund's Carbonfree® Partner program, an innovative and flexible way to help businesses and individuals calculate, reduce and offset their carbon footprint.
 Doing so helps the environment, fights climate change, and helps make the transition to a clean energy future possible.
 The Carbon Fund's offset projects are third-party certified to the highest standards.
-Learn more by clicking here.
+Learn more here.